CLIENT INFORMATION AND TERMS & CONDITIONS OF ENGAGEMENT

 As a firm of Solicitors, we are obliged to provide clients with certain information about the way that their professional business is undertaken.
-Please find detailed below our standard terms and conditions, which set out the basis upon which we will carry out the work on your behalf.
+Please find detailed below our standard Terms of Business, which set out the basis upon which we will carry out the work on your behalf.

-We are authorised and regulated by the Solicitors Regulation Authority of England and Wales (SRA) (see www.sra.org.uk for further information).
+We are regulated by the Solicitors Regulation Authority of England and Wales (SRA) (see www.sra.org.uk for further information).
 Our membership number is 563485.
 There is a lot of useful information on the Solicitors Regulation Authority’s website and also that of the Law Society (see www.lawsociety.org.uk for further information) about Solicitors and how we operate.
-All of our lawyers are admitted as solicitors in England and Wales are regulated by the SRA.
-The firm is not authorised by the Financial Conduct Authority (FCA).
+Except where your matter is handled by a para legal or trainee solicitor, all of our lawyers are admitted as solicitors in England and Wales are regulated by the SRA.
+The firm is not authorised by the Financial Services Authority (FSA).
 If, while we are acting for you, you need advice on investments, we may refer you to someone who is authorised to provide the necessary advice.

 We are registered for VAT with HM Revenue & Customs.
 Our VAT registration number is 120 6258 48.

 This firm operates an Equality and Diversity Policy which complies with the Solicitors’ Code of Conduct 2.

 This document explains the basis on which all necessary work will be carried out.
 Whilst that does mean writing at some length, we hope the information will be useful.

 In particular we refer you to sections 6, 7, 9, 10 and 16 below.